Direct measurement of forces in air-based acoustic levitation systems: Conclusions

 We developed an experimental approach that can measure forces within acoustic levitation systems with only minimal disruption to the acoustic field by using specially designed microscale force probes (Fig.\ \ref{fig:forcesensors}).
 When used in a carefully controlled acoustic system (Fig.\ \ref{fig:control}), this methodology can be used to characterize the acoustic cavity in any given experimental setup (Fig.\ \ref{fig:acousticcavity}).
 This provides vital information for planning levitation experiments and can help guide future experimental system design.
 It enables direct, \emph{in situ} measurement of the secondary acoustic scattering forces between two objects of arbitrary shape, a scenario that is typically difficult to describe analytically.
 In our current setup, the measurements can be performed with an accuracy better than 50 nN (Fig.\ \ref{fig:scatt}).
 Suitably shaped probe tips on the force sensors are found to have a minimal effect on the acoustic cavity structure as demonstrated by simulation (Fig.\ \ref{fig:COMSOLsmall}).
 These same tools not only can probe but also perturb structures assembled by acoustic levitation in a gravity-free, container-less environment.
 In this way they can be used in experiments that resemble conventional mechanical testing (Fig.\ \ref{fig:tension}).

+Here, we have utilized specialized equipment such as a high speed camera, an optical microphone, and advanced 3D printing techniques.
+Some of these methods, however, can still be effective without this equipment.
+For example, quasi-static measurements could be made using cameras with a slower frame rate.
+Simpler probe structures could be constructed by carefully folding thin wires, though high-resolution 3D printing is required for producing probes of the shapes shown in Figs.\ \ref{fig:forcesensors} and \ref{fig:acousticcavity}.

-The experiments described here were performed in air.
-Many biological applications of acoustic levitation involve levitating objects in a liquid or gel.
+Extensions of this method could use dynamic excitations near the cantilever's resonance frequency to measure acoustic forces, similar to frequency modulation atomic force microscopy techniques.
+Additionally, while the experiments described here were performed in air, many biological applications of acoustic levitation involve levitating objects in a liquid or gel.
 The acoustic frequencies used in these systems are typically in the MHz range, with wavelengths 10-100$\times$ shorter than the wavelength in our air-based system.
 For use in liquids (e.g.~in microfluidic systems) the tools described here could be miniaturized and supplemented with more sensitive force sensors based on piezoelectrics, and the procedures could be modified to perform similar tests in different acoustic systems.